 Treating cervical herniated disc depends on whether or not that disc is symptomatic or not.
-So, not all herniated discs in the cervical spine or any parts of the spine necessarily are causing any symptoms - often they're not.
-Certainly cervical herniated discs - like other herniated discs - can cause symptoms.
-When they do, the treatment is focused around reducing the inflammation and the swelling from around the disc and the nerve root that they are often irritating and then making sure that we adjust the biomechanics to help take the pressure off of the disc and the nerve so that the same stresses aren't going through them so that symptoms don't recur.
+So, not all herniated discs in the cervical spine and other parts of the spine necessarily are causing any symptoms - often they're not.
+Certainly cervical herniated discs - like other discs - can cause symptoms.
+When they do, the treatment is focused around reducing the inflammation and the swelling from around the disc and the nerve root that they're often irritating and then making sure that we adjust the biomechanics to help take the pressure off of the disc and the nerve so that the same stresses aren't going through them so that symptoms don't recur.

-Often this begins with physical therapy, with exercise, especially with the neck with posture - moving the head back over the neck to help take the pressure off of the spine so that takes pressure off the discs and the nerves.
+Often this begins with physical therapy, with exercise, especially with the neck with posture - with getting the head back over the neck to help take the pressure off of the neck, off of the spine so that takes pressure off the discs and the nerves.

-Alongside physical therapy we'll sometimes give oral medications, depending on the severity of the symptoms, in order to reduce the symptoms, in an extent to alleviate inflammation in order to help someone participate with physical therapy and just control the symptoms while they're getting better.
+Alongside physical therapy we'll sometimes give oral medications, depending on the severity of the symptoms, in order to reduce the symptoms, to an extent to alleviate the inflammation in order to help someone participate with physical therapy and just control the symptoms while they're getting better.

-Within physical therapy, there are a number of passive modalities in addition to the exercises, such as manual traction, TENS units, electrical stimulation, ultrasound - different passive modalities that are both designed to relieve the symptoms and also to help take away the inflammation.
+Within physical therapy, there are multiple passive modalities in addition to the exercises, such as manual traction, TENS units, electrical stimulation, ultrasound - different passive modalities that are both designed to relieve the symptoms and also to help take away the inflammation.